microsoft/WindowsAppSDK/docs/EngineeringSystem/WinAppSDK-Maestro.md

 You can invoke the tool using the following command: darc Tool 'microsoft.dotnet.darc' (version '1.1.0-beta.19081.1') was successfully installed.
 ```
-After your darc client is installed, you should be able to launch darc by simply typing in 'darc' in your command line.
+After your darc client is installed, you should be able to launch darc by simply typing in 'darc'
+in your command line.
 If not, you may need to restart.

 3) Call 'darc authenticate' with your darc client
-This will open up a notepad where you'll be able to set build_asset_registry_base_uri and provide a PAT in three different ways (BAR, Github, AzureDevOps).
+This will open up a notepad where you'll be able to set build_asset_registry_base_uri and provide
-Only one PAT token is needed and I using setting bar_password
+three different PATs (BAR, Github, AzureDevOps).
+Each respective PAT is required to make configuration changes to AzureDevOps or Github repo
+For BAR:
 Create a new tokens at https://reunion-maestro-prod.westus2.cloudapp.azure.com/Account/Tokens
 Copy the new token and paste it to bar_password

 build_asset_registry_base_uri will be pointed at the dotnet's maestro uri.
-We want this to point to WindowsAppSDK's Maestro Uri.
+We want this to point to
+WindowsAppSDK's Maestro Uri.
 build_asset_registry_base_uri=https://reunion-maestro-prod.westus2.cloudapp.azure.com/

-Once these steps are done and you are ready to use the darc client to configure your branches, channels, and subscriptions,
+Once these steps are done and you are ready to use the darc client to configure your branches,
+channels, and subscriptions.
-you may refer https://github.com/dotnet/arcade/blob/main/Documentation/Darc.md for more in-depth information on how to use it.
+You may refer https://github.com/dotnet/arcade/blob/main/Documentation/Darc.md for more in-depth
+information on how to use it.

 ## Steps to onboard new repository to WindowsAppSDK Maestro
 Initial onboarding requirements